 LVT 2015 r Organic estate, a recent name.
 4 hectares across 15 terraced rows, low yields.
 Jérôme Busato is an oenologue.
 The 2015 Sablet red was a full, polished **** wine.
 There is also an organic Sablet rosé.
 Cor Hominis Laetificat is their merchant range, soldunder the Maison Rouge merchant title – Châteauneuf-du-Pape, Gigondas, Vacqueyras reds.

-LVT 2014 r Cécile has also been a professional dancer, and has dabbled in merchant wines.
-The Gigondas is from her own plot at altitude on Le Pourra in the Dentelles.
+LVT 2016 r Cécile has also been a professional dancer, and has dabbled in merchant wines.
+The Gigondas is from her own plot of 1.6 hectares at altitude on Le Pourra in the Dentelles.

 LVT 2015 r 2011 wh After separating from his brother Bernard of Domaine de la Verquière in 1992, Denis Chamfort set up on his own.
 He then sold to Vasco Perdigao in September 2010, Vasco having worked with Monsieur Chamfort before then.
 His father is Portuguese from Lisbon, his mother is French Basque.
 He worked with Alain Paret at Saint-Joseph and Condrieu in the Northern Rhône for seven years.
 Promising Rasteau with local feel.